strimzi/proposals/088-support-mounting-of-CSI-volumes.md

 This configuration uses the cert-manager CSI driver to generate a new certificate with the `my-ca` Issuer, and mount it in the `/mnt/certificate/` path.
 The `dns-names` attribute specifies the DNS names the certificate will be requested for.
+The `readOnly: true` flag specifies that this volume is read-only.

 ## Affected projects